raws/fax.txt/README.md

 All times are EST. Let the horror begin.

+##### 1 October 2020 7:03 PM

+    <NCarter> What it needs first of all is a pair of spatulas jammed into its underside.
+    <NCarter> I've done this multiple times and it's always awful.

 ##### 19 April 2019 1:31 PM

     <NCarter> Hah, my old PowerMac 7300 still works!